Derived equivalences of gentle algebras via Fukaya categories: Gentle algebras and Fukaya categories

 (ii) A gentle algebra is proper (i.e., finite-dimensional) if and only if there are no \emph{permitted cycles} i.e. paths $\alpha_n \ldots \alpha_2 \alpha_1$ in $\K Q$ such that $\alpha_{i+1} \alpha_{i} \notin I$ for $i \in \Z/n$. \end{lem}

 \begin{proof} The ``if" direction is proved in \cite[Prop.
-3.4]{HKK}.
-The ``only if" for properness is well known.
+3.4(1)]{HKK} using an explicit form of the resolution of the diagonal bimodule.
+Note that such a resolution goes back to Bardzell's work \cite{Bardzell} (where the case of arbitrary monomial relations is considered).
 It remains to prove that if a gentle algebra $A$ is homologically smooth then there are no forbidden cycles.
-Since $A$ is homologically smooth, the diagonal bimodule is perfect dg-module over $A^{op}\ot A$.
+Since $A$ is homologically smooth, the diagonal bimodule is a perfect dg-module over $A^{op}\ot A$.
 Thus, for every simple $A$-module $S$ (corresponding to one of the vertices), we get a quasi-isomorphism of $S$ with a perfect dg-module over $A$.
 It follows that the space $\Ext^*_{A-\dgmod}(S,S)$ is finite-dimensional.
 Equivalently, the space $\Ext^*_A(S,S)$, computed in the category of ungraded $A$-modules, is finite-dimensional (see \cite[Thm.\ 1.3.3]{P-VdB}).
-But the latter space can be computed using the standard Koszul complex, and the presence of forbidden cycles would mean that for some $S$ the space $\Ext^*_A(S,S)$ is infinite-dimensional. \end{proof}
+But the latter space can be computed using the standard Koszul complex, and the presence of forbidden cycles would mean that for some $S$ the space $\Ext^*_A(S,S)$ is infinite-dimensional.

+(ii) This is straightforward as properness is equivalent to having only finite number of paths that are nonzero in $A$ (see \cite[Prop.
+3.4(2)]{HKK}). \end{proof}

 We will use the following notions from \cite{AAG}.

 \begin{definition} A \emph{forbidden path} is a path in $Q$ of the form

 such that all $(\alpha_i)$ are distinct and for all $i=1,\ldots, (n-2)$, $\alpha_{i+1}\alpha_i \in I$.
 It is a \emph{forbidden thread} if for all $\beta \in Q_1$ neither $\beta \alpha_n \ldots \alpha_2 \alpha_1$ nor $\alpha_n \ldots \alpha_2 \alpha_1 \beta$ is a forbidden path.
 In addition, if $v \in Q_0$ with $\#\{ \alpha \in Q_1 | s(\alpha)=v\} \leq 1, \#\{ \alpha \in Q_1 | t(\alpha)=v\} \leq 1$, then we consider the idempotent $e_v$ as a (trivial) forbidden thread in the following cases: \begin{itemize} \item either there are no $\alpha$ with $s(\alpha)=v$ or there are no $\alpha$ with $t(\alpha)=v$; \item we have $\beta,\gamma \in Q_1$ with $s(\gamma)=v=t(\beta)$ and $\gamma\beta \in I$. \end{itemize} The \emph{grading} of a forbidden thread is defined by